-Similarly, DB hammer curls are incredibly efficient.
+Similarly, DB hammer curls are incredibly efficient and are one of the most simple bicep exercises that you can perform.
 Not only do they blast your biceps, but they also beef up your brachialis and brachioradialis, both of which are critical muscles for developing overall arm size, strength, and aesthetics.

 Since the biceps and other elbows flexors tend to be fast-twitch, stick to sets of 6-12 reps on your dumbbell hammer curls for the majority of your sets.
 You can certainly use higher reps to recruit the remaining slow-twitch muscle fibers, but for maximum muscle growth, make sure to lift heavy to take advantage of this exercise's high loading potential.

 - Leonello, D. T., Galley, I. J., Bain, G. I., & Carter, C. D. (2007).
 Brachialis Muscle Anatomy.
 The Journal of Bone & Joint Surgery, 89(6), 1293–1297. https://doi.org/10.2106/jbjs.f.00343